 The Bowery project consists of six previously city-owned buildings along Akron’s downtown corridor.
-Among them stands the 158-foot-tall Landmark Building at the corner of Main and Bowery, which opened in 1923 as the Akron Savings & Loan Company.
+Among them stands the 158-foot-tall Landmark Building at the corner of Main and Bowery, which opened in 1923 as the Akron Savings and Loan Company.
 One of the more prominent buildings in the district, it was designed by New York architect Alfred Hopkins, who at the time was primarily known for his economical, yet complex approach to architecture, as well as his specialization in farming complexes.
 The buildings are located at the center of Akron’s South Main Street Historic District and played a major role in establishing the area as Akron’s primary commercial district – particularly in the rubber industry.
 The city of Akron was the birthplace of Goodrich, Firestone, and General Tire.

 Finally, in an effort to continue the activation of Akron’s Main Street, the City of Akron will use a portion of the development to create an indoor promenade to connect Main Street to the Lock 4 Park on the canal level behind the Bowery.
-The promenade will feature pop up retail spaces and community events and will encourage pedestrians to take advantage of the scenic canal, which has also seen recent revitalization.
-Future tenants of the Bowery project that are being considered include a coffee shop, a restaurant, and other uses which will provide necessary amenities to create a 24-hour life cycle for downtown living.
+The promenade features pop up retail spaces and community events and will encourage pedestrians to take advantage of the scenic canal, which has also seen recent revitalization.
+Future tenants of the Bowery project that are being considered include a coffee shop, a restaurant, and other uses which provides necessary amenities to create a 24-hour life cycle for downtown living.

 The project is located in a severely distressed low-income area suffering from high unemployment and poverty rates.
 To support the availability of affordable housing in the area, the Bowery project will dedicate 23 of the available rental units to low-income individuals and families (80% AMI).
 To ensure the inclusion of healthy food, the development team has pre-leased a significant portion of the commercial space to a local fresh food grocer.
-Currently, downtown Akron has no substantial grocer to support local residents and is considered a food desert.
-Upon completion, the Bowery will include a full-service fresh food grocery as the anchor retail tenant.
+When the project was financed, downtown Akron had no substantial grocer to support local residents and is considered a food desert.
+The Bowery adds a full-service fresh food grocery as the anchor retail tenant.